shawhod/hikma-health-admin/README.md

 </div>

 ## Roadmap

 Features on the roadmap represent the vision for the admin portal over the coming versions, but none are guaranteed.
 If there is a feature you would love to see supported, open a feature-request / issue with more details and we can prioritize features with the most requests.

 - [ ] Improve data caching - maybe react-query / rtk-query??
 - [ ] Improve test coverage
 - [ ] Add support for patient workflows through the admin portal
 - [ ] Add support for single patient report download
 - [ ] Refactor form builder code with cleaner types and stable drag and drop
 - [ ] Support patient search
 - [ ] Support pagination in patient view
 - [ ] Improve documentation
 - [ ] Improve deployment button documentation

+## Contributing

+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)